Music at Woodbridge School Prep

 Recorder Consort is for more advanced recorder players and plays a range of consort music.

-During the summer term, advanced instrumentalists from The Abbey are invited to join with the year 7-9 members of Seckford Sinfonia (one of the Senior School orchestras)to form an Intermediate Orchestra which challenges their playing in an exciting, vibrant ensemble.
+During the summer term, advanced instrumentalists from the Prep are invited to join with the year 7-9 members of Seckford Sinfonia (one of the Senior School orchestras)to form an Intermediate Orchestra which challenges their playing in an exciting, vibrant ensemble.

-As a relatively new venture, The Abbey has formed partnerships with other local schools in the maintained sector to form a combined schools’ orchestra.
+The Prep has formed partnerships with other local schools in the maintained sector to form a combined schools’ orchestra.

 Chamber ensembles are formed each term for each pupil wishing to participate in a smaller ensemble.

-All the Choirs and Ensembles benefit from a wide range of performing opportunities, both at The Abbey and in the wider community.
+All the Choirs and Ensembles benefit from a wide range of performing opportunities, both at The Prep and in the wider community.
 In addition to regular concerts for choirs, ensembles and soloists, we hold annual Music Festivals as a celebration of solo playing.
 Soloists can also play at the informal Lunchtime Recitals, which are a useful platform for gaining confidence and experience.
-We join together with the Senior School for Masterclasses and workshops with leading professional musicians including Voces8 most recently, as well as for high profile concerts at Snape Maltings.
+We join together with the Senior School for Masterclasses and workshops with leading professional musicians, as well as for high profile concerts at Snape Maltings.